Pacific Islands home front during World War II: Prior to 1941

 By 1941 the Pacific Islands had been on the periphery of many wars between the great powers of Europe and America.
 Japan slowly extended its influence along the margins of the western Pacific for much of the 20th century leading up to World War II.
 After the initial scramble for positions by the Spanish, Dutch, English and French in the 19th century, Guam was ceded to America by Spain in 1899 and German-Samoa changed hands to become a New Zealand colony during the First World War.

 By 1941 Christianity had spread to every inhabited island and had been adopted to varying extents, but the interior of New Guinea was largely unexplored by Europeans.
 However, the rest of the Pacific was fully in the control of colonial powers, as the Pacific Islands were comparatively slow in the creation of independence movements.

+After 1941

+Guam came under intense bombardment just hours after the devastating attack on Pearl Harbor and fell to Imperial Japanese forces two days later.
+For more than two years, the people of Guam endured unspeakable atrocities at the hands of the enemy: forced labor, starvation, imprisonment, and persecution.
+Yet, they refused to lose hope.
+That reign of tyranny began to crumble on the morning of July 21, 1944, when—following weeks of relentless air and naval bombardment by a powerful fleet of battleships, cruisers, and destroyers—nearly 55,000 Marines, sailors, and soldiers landed to retake the island and raise the American flag.